conbench/conbench/benchrun/python/README.md

 method that will send the results to a conbench server, and a `__call__()` method that will do both.
 These are the methods that should be called in whatever CI or automated build system will be used for running benchmarks.

+Accordingly, `GeneratorBenchmarkList` is designed to work seamlessly with benchadapt's `GeneratorAdapter` class, which when called will instead post results for each benchmark before running the next.

 ## Setting more metadata